 * * * * *

 This is an edited text of a talk I gave in Chicago in late June 2012 at the annual Socialism conference.
-Audio of the talk is available at wearemany.org, but the text here corrects some mistakes I made back then.
-I’m also preparing a more-developed and better-documented article to appear in the International Socialist Review.
+Audio of the talk is available at wearemany.org, but the text here corrects some mistakes I made back then, and I made a substantial revision to the section on Charleston after I visited there in March 2016.

 * * * * *